powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default value is `true`.

+**acDcNetwork**

+Defines if the loadflow uses DC detailed component and computes an AC DC loadflow

+If `true`, the network supports DC detailed components, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.

+If `false`, the loadflow is the classic one, without DC detailed components.

+The default value is `false`.

 ## Configuration file example
 See below an extract of a config file that could help: